hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 * Wait for about 45 seconds.
 You will hear the Ubuntu startup sound, followed by two beeps (indicating the demo is running).
 * Hit the Connect button on the controller.
 The upper two LEDs of the ring will illuminate.
 * Hit the Home Robot button.
 Stretch will go through its homing calibration routine.

+!!! warning
-  * **Note**: make sure the space around the robot is clear before running the Home function
+    Make sure the space around the robot is clear before running the Home function

 You're ready to go!
 A few things to try: